 However, we suggest that you make sure to pay attention to your macronutrient intake and don’t just concentrate on the macros alone.
-A healthy diet should teach you how to eat healthy foods as a lifelong plan and not just for the purpose of weight loss.
+A healthy diet should teach you how to eat healthy foods as a lifelong plan and not just for weight loss.

 The Bottom Line

-If you are looking for an easier eating plan to follow, one that allows you to eat all the ‘bad foods’ and still lose weight, then the macro diet plan could be the one for you.
-Hailed as flexible, it can work perfectly for anyone who is unwilling to follow strict diets.
+If you are looking for a more straightforward eating plan to follow, one that allows you to eat all the ‘bad foods’ and still lose weight, then the macro diet plan could be the one for you.
+Hailed as flexible, it can work perfectly for anyone unwilling to follow strict diets.
 Please remember to consult a doctor or dietitian before changing your diet/eating habits, especially if you have a chronic illness.

 Do you know that your body needs some exercise in addition to a proper diet?
 Check out this 20-min Full Body Workout at Home.